 You might think…don’t be a baby Sue, it’s just banana cake, well someone left it out in the rain and I don’t think that I can bake it, cuz I’ll never find that recipe again.

 I am not kidding you.
 Try to recreate the perfect cake for your husband that his mother and sisters have made for years.
-Are your married?
+Are you married?
 Then you know how the story goes.
-My cake was the not good enough cake.
+My cake was not good enough cake.

 I even got to the point where I refused to make the Banana Cake during a point in time.
 Ridiculous to boycott a cake.
 I admit to being a Cake Nazi..No cake for you!